joselado/quantum-lattice/README.md

 # Summary #

-This program allows to perform tight binding calculations with a user friendly interface in a variety of lattices and dimensionalities
+This program allows to perform tight binding calculations with a user friendly interface in a variety of lattices and dimensionalities, using [pyqula]([https://github.com/joselado/quantum-lattice](https://github.com/joselado/pyqula).

 ![Alt text](screenshots/quantum_lattice.png?raw=true "Quantum Lattice System selection")